OCA/business-requirement/business_requirement_deliverable_cost/README.rst

 Usage
 =====

-the Estimation pricelist will be used to help the calculation of the expected revenue of a Deliverable based on the sum of related RL.
+The pricelist stored in the Project/Estimation pricelist field will be used to help the calculation of the expected revenue of a Deliverable based on the sum of related RL.

 #.
 In the BR, you can add as many deliverable lines as necessary.
 You can keep the price empty at that stage.